 Oklahoma depletion on oil and gas well production, at the option of the taxpayer, may be computed at 22% of gross income derived from each Oklahoma property during the taxable year.
 Any depletion deduction allowable is the amount so computed minus the Federal depletion claimed.
 If Oklahoma options are exercised, the Federal depletion not used due to the 65% limitation may not be carried over for Oklahoma purposes.

-Note: Taxpayers who fiscal year ends in 2012 and major oil companies, as defined in 52 OS Sec.
+Note: Major oil companies, as defined in 52 OS Sec.
 288.2, when computing Oklahoma depletion shall be limited to 50% of the net income) computed without the allowance for depletion) from each property.

 Oklahoma Net Operating Loss